Reliability analysis for non-deterministic limit-states using stochastic emulators: Problem statement

-The inner term in \eqrefe{eq_Pf_random_function_POV} represents the probability of failure due to uncertainty in the input parameter for a fixed realization of the stochasticity.
-In other words, $P_f$ can be computed as the expected value (over many random seeds) of the probabilities of failure associated to each resulting trajectory.
+The expression in \eqrefe{eq_Pf_random_function_POV} represents the probability of failure due to uncertainty in the design parameter for a fixed realization of the stochasticity.
+This approach is particularly useful when stochasticity is kept constant, and the goal is to understand how varying design parameters influence system reliability.
+For instance, one might investigate how a collection of wind turbines, \emph{i.e.}, a wind farm, responds to the same wind excitation.